-The School aims to provide a very high standard of education and care with well-qualified and welltrained staff.
-Learning is led by Learning Specialists and delivered by Learning Facilitiors.
-Homes are led by Learning & Wellebing Managers while each individual home will have Team Managers who are responsible for leading a team of Autism Practitioners.
+The School aims to provide a very high standard of education and care with well-qualified and well-trained staff.
+Learning is led by Learning Specialists and delivered by Class Teachers.
+Homes are led by Care Managers and Assistant Care Managers while each individual home will have Team Managers who are responsible for leading a team of Autism Practitioners.
 Young people are also assigned a Key Worker.
 Waking night staff are responsible for young people throughout the night.

-A large team of multi-disciplinary and therapeutic professionals include a Speech and Language Therapy team; Occupational Therapists; General Registered Nurses; Positive Behaviour Support specialists; and PE, Swimming, ICT, Horticultural, Countryside Learning and Vocational Skills teaching staff.
+A large team of multi-disciplinary and therapeutic professionals include a Speech and Language Therapy team; Occupational Therapists; a physiotherapist; General Registered Nurses; Positive Behaviour Support specialists; and PE, Swimming, ICT, Horticultural, Countryside Learning and Vocational Skills teaching staff.